AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 ## What is AdGuard VPN for Android?

 A VPN is an ideal tool that provides security and anonymity each time you browse the Internet.
-[How does it work?](/general/how-vpn-works) Without going into technical details, we can say that VPN creates a secure encrypted tunnel between the user's computer or mobile device and a remote VPN server.
+[How does it work?](/general/how-vpn-works) Without going into technical details, we can say that VPN creates a secure encrypted connection (called a tunnel) between a user's device and a remote VPN server.
 In this way, data confidentiality is preserved, as well as the anonymity of the user, because a third-party observer sees the IP address of the VPN server and not the actual user's IP.

 **VPN is frequently used for:**